Head of Department: Miss S Biletchi BSc (University of Bucharest)

 Computer technology is changing our lives.
-Profound as the change has been in recent years, this is just the beginning.
-The paperless office may have turned out to be a myth, but the driverless vehicle is already a reality and if the pace continues at the same rate, what will the world be like in 30 years' time?
+The paperless office may have turned out to be a myth, but the driverless vehicle is already a reality and if this pace of change continues, what will the world be like in 30 years' time?
 Will it just be slicker and more sophisticated, or will it be almost unrecognisable?

-At Epsom College technology is used across all subjects and pupils are becoming confident users of various devices and software made available across campus.
-Therefore, in Computing lessons we show our pupils not just how to use software, but particularly how it is made, and encourage them to write their own programs.
-We aim to instill into our pupils an enthusiasm for the technology that will then help them learn how to harness its power and develop its potential.
+At Epsom College, technology is used across all subjects and pupils are becoming confident users of various devices and software made available across campus.
+In Computing lessons we show our pupils not just how to use software, but how it is made, and encourage them to write their own programs.
+We aim to instil into our pupils an enthusiasm for the technology that will then help them learn how to harness its power and develop its potential.

-In KS3 years we introduce pupils to the fundamentals of problem solving and computational thinking, as well as the basic, fundamental programming concepts.
+In Key Stage 3 we introduce pupils to the fundamentals of problem-solving and computational thinking, as well as basic programming concepts.
 We use programming as a tool to demonstrate these skills, with Python 3 programming language and a variety of other tools.
-We also teach them how information is stored in binary, and how data is stored in memory, using different units of memory storage; they learn to draw and manipulate shapes using algorithms, and create web pages from the ground up.
+We also teach pupils how information is stored in binary, and how data is stored in memory, using different units of memory storage; they learn to draw and manipulate shapes using algorithms, and create web pages from the ground up.

-The IGCSE Computer Science course focuses in more detail and on a deeper level on topics such as Boolean logic and algorithm design; pupils see how sophisticated programs work and learn how to write their own, starting from a PROBLEM they have to solve.
+The IGCSE Computer Science course focuses in more detail and on a deeper level on topics such as Boolean logic and algorithm design.
+Pupils see how sophisticated programs work and learn how to write their own, starting from a problem they have to solve.
 They also learn how a processor works, how instructions are executed, and what the role of the operating system is.
-This is a new syllabus, much more forward-thinking and geared to the current developments in Computer Science education in our country, both in Primary and Secondary schools.
+This is a forward-thinking syllabus, geared to the current developments in Computer Science education in our country.

 Follow the links below to learn more about Computing at Epsom College.